symfony/symfony-docs/create_framework/dependency_injection.rst

 issues:

-* We are not able to register custom listeners anymore as the dispatcher is not available outside the Framework class (an workaround could be the adding of a ``Framework::getEventDispatcher()`` method);
+* We are not able to register custom listeners anymore as the dispatcher is not available outside the Framework class (a workaround could be the adding of a ``Framework::getEventDispatcher()`` method);

 * We have lost the flexibility we had before; you cannot change the